aspnetzero/documents/docs/en/Features-Angular-Entity-History.md

 When we click on the **All Changes** button in the Actions section, we can see all the details of the changes made to the entity in a timeline.

+Additionally, if you want to view all the changes made to an entity, you can redirect to `{AppPath}/{AppAreaName}/EntityChanges/{Entity_ID}/{Entity_Full_Name}` within the application.
+This URL directs to a page that contains all the historical changes for the specified entity.

 <img src="images/entity-history-timeline-detail.png" alt="Entity History Timeline Detail" class="img-thumbnail" />

 You should add entity type that you want to track to ***.Core\EntityHistory\EntityHistoryHelper.TrackedTypes**.
 Make sure you uncomment following lines in ***.EntityFrameworkCore\EntityFrameworkCore\{YourProjectName}EntityFrameworkCoreModule.cs** and set **Configuration.EntityHistory.IsEnabled** to **true**.